Ninja-Cookie/SpeedrunUtilsV2/README.md

 - Splits can be configured In-Game through the menu using F2 (by default), this does not require a restart, and can be changed at any time.
 - Keybinds and Settings can be configured within "\BombRushCyberfunk\BepInEx\config\SpeedrunUtilsV2", and the game must be restarted.
+- The game must be launched with the plugin and BepInEx to first generate the config.

 ---